 COVID-19 has had many ramifications.
-First, we have the medical and health concern.
-We all want to stay healthy, ourselves and our family.
-So much information to digest, news constantly bombarding us with deaths, rates of those affected, hospitalizations, long-term effects.
+First, we have medical and health concerns.
+We all want to stay healthy, ourselves, and our families.
+So much information to digest, news constantly bombarding us with deaths, rates of those affected, hospitalizations, and long-term effects.
 This weighs heavily.
 With all this, we have cocooned.
 Socialization has halted or become very limited, we stay home, we hardly participate in social events, etc.

 The pandemic has also created a huge political divide.
 Regardless of who is right or wrong.
-The decisions related to wear mask, to get vaccinated, etc. have become highly politicized and controversial.
-This has created divisions or distancing between family members, friends, coworkers.
+The decisions related to wearing masks, getting vaccinated, etc. have become highly politicized and controversial.
+This has created divisions or distancing between family members, friends, and coworkers.

-Working at home and the whole video conferencing options have also added to a more limited interaction with others.
-We “see” others, and we talk to others but in a remote basis, not in-person.
-Meeting in-person, especially for socialization, family and friends’ events, work meetings, etc. provides a different feel.
+Working at home and the whole video conferencing options have also added to more limited interaction with others.
+We “see” others, and we talk to others but on a remote basis, not in person.
+Meeting in person, especially for socialization, family and friends’ events, work meetings, etc. provides a different feel.
 It’s a different experience.

 Even wearing masks (putting aside any personal or private opinions), has an impact on the ability to read or share facial expressions that are an integral part of our social interactions.
 We read others and we express ourselves with words, intonations, body language, arm and hand movements, and, yes, with facial expressions!

-Altogether, the impact of the pandemic has created distancing from others, isolation.
+Altogether, the impact of the pandemic has created distancing from others and isolation.
 This has an effect.
 We are social beings, we thrive on interactions with others, and socialization is part of our well-being and serves as a coping mechanism.
-The warmth, support, interaction with others (family, friends, coworkers, etc.) feeds our mental balance and helps us operate better emotionally and mentally.
+The warmth, support, and interaction with others (family, friends, coworkers, etc.) feeds our mental balance and help us operate better emotionally and mentally.

 So, what to do about this?

-First, we can be safe and creative by finding ways to interact and socialize in ways that we feel comfortable.
-For example, having an event at the park, in our backyard, walking together in a park.
-For others, an extra caution of ensuring negative testing and/or vaccination, wearing mask, etc. The important step is, within what is reasonable and acceptable to each of us, to reach out and interact.
+First, we can be safe and creative by finding ways to interact and socialize in ways that we feel comfortable with.
+For example, having an event at the park, in our backyard, and walking together in a park.
+For others, an extra caution of ensuring negative testing and/or vaccination, wearing masks, etc. The important step is, within what is reasonable and acceptable to each of us, to reach out and interact.